 “So your family took what was rightfully yours, and now you do the same to others.”
 Ren scoffs.
 “Predictable.”

 Lucky straightens up, mock offended.
 “I am merely a lesson from the world at large!”

 I raise an eyebrow.
 “Interesting way to put it.”

 “That I shall do,” Gyrax replies.
 “But first, I must parlay with Ardos Rygar.”

 “The Birthright Alliance?”
 Lucky chews his lower lip.
 “They aren’t known for their kindness or amity.”

 A second later, Lucky turns back to Gyrax.
-“We shall watch your back and tend your camp.
+“We shall watch your back and assist with camp.
 Not as soldiers, but as roadside companions.
-You have our service, to include our swords in unforeseen peril.
-But you must make it worthwhile—in addition to payment, you must cover our costs and give us an advance.”
+But you must make it worthwhile—in addition to payment, cover our costs and give us an advance.”